 Mother nature is a powerful force and not one that we can conquer.
 We can, however, learn a few emergency preparedness safety tips so that when or if we DO get hit with a natural disaster we are as ready as we can be.

 If disaster preparedness is something you are concerned about, here are a few simple ways to get started.

-3. Make a disaster preparedness kit for your family.
+- Make a disaster preparedness kit for your family.
 You should have a stock of items you can use if you shelter in place as well as a bag of supplies you can grab quickly if you have to evacuate.
 Check out the list of items you should stock in a Bug Out bag from Confessions of an Overworked Mom.
-Here is an Amazon affiliate link for a Urban Survival Bug Out Bag Emergency Disaster Kit.
+Or, take the easier step of buying an Urban Survival Bug Out Bag Emergency Disaster Kit.
 It has everything you need to prepare for a natural disaster.

-8. Make plans in advance for your pet.
+- Make plans in advance for your pet.
 Most shelters will not accept pets.
-Identify a willing friend or find a local vet ahead of time who can help with long term accommodations if needed.
+Identify a willing friend or find a local vet ahead of time who can help with long-term accommodations if needed.
 You can also make up an emergency preparedness kit for your pet.
 Store all the emergency supplies you would need for him or her in a large plastic bin.
-That way it is easy to grab on your way out the door.
+That way it is easy to grab it on your way out the door.

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She has two college aged kids, one husband and more pets than she will admit to.
 She earned her BS in Microbiology at the University of New Hampshire but left her career in science to become a stay at home mom.
 Years of playing with LEGO and coloring with crayons had her craving a more grown up purpose to her life and she began blogging and freelance writing full time.
 You can learn more about her HERE.